wgould91/Aire-Logic-Technical-Test/README.md

 ## Navigation

-All functions can be made via the Toolbar at the Top of the API
+All functions can be made via the toolbar at the top of the API

 ![](https://github.com/wgould91/Aire-Logic-Technical-Test/blob/main/Nav%20Bar.png)